MITHaystack/srt-py/README.md

 conda build -c conda-forge srt-py --no-test --no-anaconda-upload
 ```

-Create a new conda env, switch it to the conda-forge channel and activate it.
+Create a new conda env, switch it to the conda-forge channel and activate it

 ```
 conda create -y -n srtpy